retaildevcrews/ngsa/IaC/AKS/README.md

 ## Smoke Tests

-Deploy Web Validate to drive consistent traffic to the App Service for monitoring and alerting.
+Deploy Web Validate to drive consistent traffic to the AKS cluster for monitoring.

 ```bash